 Why use infographics and what are the benefits?

 Your information is only as good as your ability to share it.

-Around 65% of the population are visual learners.
-That means that a whopping 4.776 billion people around the world process visual information better than any other format.
-Want to appeal to all of these people!?
-Use infographics!
+Approximately 65% of the population are visual learners which means almost 5 billion people process visual information better than any other format.

 Experts at Georgia State University have found that imagery can improve memory and reduce false memories.
 To reach this conclusion, they conducted a study which determined how images affected each participant’s ability to recall words.
-When commenting on the results of the study, lead author, Merrin Oliver said, “creating images improved participants’ memories and helped them commit fewer errors”.
-What does this all mean?
-Well, if you want your marketing message to resound in the public’s mind, infographics are the way to go!
+When commenting on the results of the study, lead author, Merrin Oliver states, “creating images improved participants’ memories and helped them commit fewer errors”.

 A good infographic is worth a thousand words.